ae86zhizhi/aibrix/pkg/utils/tokenizer/README.md

 ## Performance Considerations

 1. **Connection Pooling**: The HTTP client uses connection pooling for better performance
-2. **Retry Logic**: Automatic retry with exponential backoff for transient failures
+2. **Retry Logic**:
+   - Automatic retry with exponential backoff for transient failures
+   - Respects `Retry-After` header for rate-limited requests (HTTP 429)
+   - Configurable retry attempts with smart status code handling
+   - Only retries on specific status codes (408, 429, 500, 502, 503, 504)
 3. **Timeout Configuration**: Configure appropriate timeouts based on your use case
 4. **Local vs Remote**: Local tokenizers are faster but may not match model's exact tokenization